-In environmental aspects, many of these disposable things are, of course, terrible.
+From an environmental point of view, many of these disposable things are, of course, terrible.
 However, the shampoos and gels mostly come in large containers, so that’s better.
-And if you forgot something, this is actually a great service – since at some hotels they had even cleansing lotion and cremes for the face.
+And if you forgot something, this is actually a great service.
+At some hotels, they even had cleansing lotion and facial cremes.

 So yes, if you want to, you can leave all your toiletries at home and just use the stuff at the hotels.

-Actually, there is one thing you might need that you won’t find at your hotel’s bathroom and that’s sunprotection.
-Being based in Germany, we have all these wonderful drugstore chains – actually, I don’t understand why Germany is famous for cars and soccer player and not for cheap yet amazing toiletries and cosmetics – because that’s what we have in abundance.
-At a German drugstore, you pay for a big bottle of excellent sunprotection about 3 to 5 €uro.
+Actually, there is one thing you might need that you won’t find in your hotel’s bathroom and that’s sun protection.
+Being based in Germany, we have all these wonderful drugstore chains – actually, I don’t understand why Germany is famous for cars and soccer players and not for cheap yet amazing toiletries and cosmetics – because that’s what we have in abundance.
+At a German drugstore, you pay for a big bottle of excellent sun protection about 3 to 5 €uro.

 In Japan, at that price, you might get a sample.

 Toiletries and cosmetics in Japan are pretty pricey so you might wanna bring all the stuff you need with you so you don’t have to stock up there.